zZissou/rails_bog_app-1/README.md

 Rails.application.routes.draw do
   root to: "creatures#index"

-  resources :creatures, only: [:index, :new, :create, :show]

-  # resources :creatures, only: [:index, :new, :create, :show] is equivalent to:
-  # get "/creatures", to: "creatures#index"
-  # get "/creatures/new", to: "creatures#new"
+  get "/creatures", to: "creatures#index" get "/creatures/new", to: "creatures#new"
-  # post "/creatures", to: "creatures#create"
-  # get "/creatures/:id", to: "creatures#show"
+  post "/creatures", to: "creatures#create" get "/creatures/:id", to: "creatures#show"
 end
 ```